Business Loan Program

 Capital includes your personal and corporate net worth, the “sweat” and real equity you have invested in the business and your ability to access other financial reserves.
 We want to make sure you have adequate capital to grow your business and to weather any unexpected emergencies or setbacks.
 Having insufficient capital is a common mistake for too many businesses, and we want to ensure it doesn’t happen to you.

 Because Community Futures organizations are developmental lenders, we place a greater focus on the management team, business capacity, market conditions, and cash flow of a business.
 However, we do have a responsibility to lend money responsibly, and therefore must take adequate security.
 We will be as creative as we can in assessing your collateral, but we are aiming for a 1:1 security to loan principal ratio.

 Your chances of obtaining a loan depend upon how you are assessed in each of these areas.
 By becoming familiar with these 5 criteria, you can ensure that your business plan addresses all the essential points, and that you are prepared to answer any questions the review board may have.
 Be ready to show us the creativity, energy and drive behind your business idea – and we’ll do our best to help.

 Maybe you are looking to develop new products, expand into new markets or give your store a facelift.
 Maybe you’re just getting your business off the ground.

 With a good plan and enough capital, you can make your business dreams a reality starting with our Micro Loan Program.

 Entrepreneurs with Disabilities Program

-This fund was established in 1997 b y Western Economic Diversification Canada to make it easier for entrepreneurs with disabilities to pursue their business goals.
+This fund was established in 1997 by PacifiCan (Pacific Economic Development Canada) to make it easier for entrepreneurs with disabilities to pursue their business goals.